A Lexical Cornucopia:

 Slightly modify some of these terms, and the meaning changes.
 Append “ch” to “scoot”, and it means to move by shimmying.
 Append “-scotch” to “hop” and one is doing it in a pattern.
 Append “-se” to “tromp” and it has more oomph.
 Append “-le” to “tramp” and it insinuates that damage has been done.
 Take “-le” away from “scuffle”, and it involves dragging one’s feet.
 (That’s forty MORE ways to say “perambulate” / “peregrinate” by the way.
 Oops; make that 42 more.)

 Then there’s lumbering and clambering.
-There’s also sashaying, prancing, and flouncing.
+There’s also sashaying, prancing, and flouncing for those who feel festive.
 We can wend our way over…and even stray.
 Move quickly, you say?
 Well, then run, race, lope, lunge, bound, bolt, hustle, dart, dash, spring, sprint, scurry, scamper, skit[ter], hop, hoof it, book it, and haul ass.
 Then there’s flee, jet, skedaddle, scram, vamoose, split, shoo, steal away, get lost, take a hike, make tracks, take flight, hightail it, get a move-on, and make a break for it.
 (That’s forty MORE.)
 But whatever you do, don’t tarry / lag / lolly-gag / [ma]linger / loiter / [a]bide / alight / straggle / [dilly-]dally / [diddle-]dawdle.